kitconcept/pas.plugins.memberpropertytogroup/docs/source/extend.rst

 One would have to loop over all member instances for each group id, which gets expensive soon if there are many users.

-Specific backends - or user provider - offering its specific ways to get around this.
+Specific backends - or user providers - offering its specific ways to get around this.
 I.e for users stored in a SQL database the group may be queried efficiently.
-The same may apply for LDAP, dependent on hwo the users are stored.
+The same may apply for LDAP, dependent on how the users are stored.
-For other storages or for the default Plone user this does not apply
+For other storages or for the default Plone users this does not apply

 Solution
 --------